 With Responsive Design Mode enabled, the content area for web pages is set to the screen size for the particular device.
 Initially, it's set to 320 x 480 pixels.

-Note: The device you select when in Responsive Design Mode will be saved between sessions.
+Note: The device you select when in Responsive Design Mode and the orientation (portrait or landscape) will be saved between sessions.

 You can show or hide the Developer Tools toolbox independently of toggling Responsive Design Mode itself: